vuetifyjs/vuetify/packages/docs/src/pages/en/components/calendars.md

 #### Day body

 Using the `day-body` slot you can customize the calendar content for the day.
-In this example we add a line for the current time.
+In this example we added a line for the current time.

 <example file="v-calendar/slot-day-body" />